Dhii/structs/README.md

             // An object that implements Traversable AND Serializable 'list' => Ty::object(Traversable::class, Serializable::class),

+            // An Image struct, or an array with the correct props 'image' => Ty::struct(Image::class),

             // A custom type
             'total' => Ty::custom(function ($value) {